jan-forest/autoencodix-reproducibility/README.md

 ./run_all_experiments.sh
 ```

-This will create the following output structure:
+This will create the following output structure (to keep things neat not all files are shown here):
 ```
 reports/
 └── paper-visualizations/